Our Credentialled Diabetes Educators are health professionals who specialise in the provision of high quality diabetes education and care.

 - Reduce the risk of diabetes related complications

-- Manage diabetes along with the demands of work, family and social life
+- Manage diabetes along with the demands of work, family, and social life

 - Make informed food and drink choices

-- Incorporate physical activity into daily life
+- Incorporate physical activity into lifestyle

 Programs we offer